-\paragraph{Comparing Actual Relative Error to Predicted Relative Error} Here we fit diffusion models to products from the Amazon data, as well as individual seasons from the ILINet data, while varying the number of observations used to fit the model.
+\paragraph{Comparing actual error to error predicted from theory.} Here we fit diffusion models to products from the Amazon data, as well as individual seasons from the ILINet data, while varying the number of observations used to fit the model.
 We compare the observed relative error in predicting the effective population size $N$ in each to the error predicted by Theorem~\ref{co:cr}.
 We find that Theorem~\ref{co:cr} provides a valuable lower bound despite potential model mis-specification, aggregated data, and the fact that we jointly estimate the $a, \beta$ and $N$ parameters.

 Specifically, let $T_{i}$ be the time index of the last observation we have for product $i$.
 We take $\hat{N}_{i}[T_{i}]$ to be the ground truth parameter for product $i$.
 Figure~\ref{fig:relerror-vs-cramer-rao} is a scatter plot of the mean (over instances $i$ and times $t$) observed relative error $\mathrm{RelError}(\hat{N}_{i}[t], \hat{N}_i[T_i])$ against the Cramer-Rao lower bound of \cref{co:cr}, $M {\hat{N}_{i}[T_{i}] ^{2}}/{ C_i[t]^{3}}$, where $M$ is a lower bound on the constant suppressed in the statement of \cref{co:cr}.
 In addition to providing a lower bound, we find that the slope of the relationship is close to one in both datasets as the error grows small.
-It is worth re-emphasizing that this is the case despite the fact that the data here is not synthetic so that the Bass and SIR models are almost certainly not a perfect fit to the data.
+It is worth re-emphasizing that this is the case despite the fact that the data here is not synthetic, so the Bass and SIR models are almost certainly not a perfect fit to the data.